wavefrontHQ/docs/pages/doc/ts_month.md

 ## Examples

-In this chart, we have set custom dates spanning several months. `month("America/New_York")` returns integers 4, 5, and 6, representing April, May, and June, Eastern Daylight Time.
+In this chart, we have set custom dates spanning several months. `month("America/New_York")` returns 4, 5, and 6, representing April, May, and June, Eastern Daylight Time.
 ![month](images/ts_month.png)